vitality82/QIV/README.md

 Features:

 - based on QGraphicsView
-- zooming on Mouse scroll
+- Zooming on Mouse scroll (hand drag scrolls image)
 - Fit to Window
 - Rotation (clockwise and counter clockwise)
 - Save as..